MATTMCCA/Heliotrope/log/PCIE_TEST/README.md

 After thinking about it, since the MCU only draw <100mA.
 It may be wise to get a 200mA fuse vs the 500mA in the BOM.

 # Thermal Shutdown Calculation
-Not actually know what the actual temp of the LoadSwitch at full load, was really bothering me.
-So I did the maths....
+Not know what the actual temp of the LoadSwitch under full load was really bothering me, So I did the maths....

 Full load being 1.7A for this application (teetering on the hairy edge of the load carrying capacity of the traces)